Guide to using IronOCR Filters

 Filter Explanation

-Scale is a useful image manipulation filter that will help to resize an image with the pixels it already has.
-This can be used when a barcode is not being scanned because the image is only tens of pixels wide with each bar as one pixel, or if text is too small with no anti-aliasing.
+Scale is a useful image manipulation filter that helps to resize an image using the pixels it already has.
+This can be used when a barcode is not being scanned because the image is only tens of pixels wide, with each bar as one pixel, or if text is too small with no anti-aliasing.

 Use-Case Code Example